Pterygotioidea: Description

 Restorations of slimonid Slimonia (top) and derived pterygotid Pterygotus (bottom).

 Pterygotioid eurypterids, whose fossils are recovered in deposits ranging in age from the Early Silurian to the Late Devonian, can be distinguished from all other eurypterine eurypterids by the placement of their eyes, being located near or in some cases on the margin of the carapace (the "head" plate).
-Pterygotioids ranged in size from small eurypterids, the smallest being Hughmilleria wangi at just 6 cm in length, to the largest arthropods to ever live, the largest being Jaekelopterus rhenaniae which might have reached lengths of 2.6 m.
+Pterygotioids ranged in size from small eurypterids, the smallest being Hunanopterus wangi at just 6 cm in length, to the largest arthropods to ever live, the largest being Jaekelopterus rhenaniae which might have reached lengths of 2.6 m.

 Like all other chelicerates, and other arthropods in general, pterygotioid eurypterids possessed segmented bodies and jointed appendages (limbs) covered in a cuticle composed of proteins and chitin.
 In the Pterygotidae, the outer surface of the exoskeleton was covered in a scale-like ornamentation but it was smooth within Slimonidae and Hughmilleriidae.

 The chelicerate body is divided into two tagmata (sections); the frontal prosoma (head) and posterior opisthosoma (abdomen).
 The appendages were attached to the prosoma, and were characterized in pterygotids and slimonids by being small and slender and lacking spines.
 In contrast, the more basal Hughmilleriids did possess spines on their appendages.

 In derived members of the group, Slimonidae and Pterygotidae, the telson (the posteriormost segment of the body) was expanded and flattened, often with a spike protruding from its end.
 The telsons of the Hughmilleriidae were not flattened, instead being lanceolate (in the shape of a lance or spike) and similar to those of more primitive eurypterids such as Eurypterus.

 Like other chelicerates, pterygotioids possessed chelicerae.
 These appendages are the only ones that appear before the mouth and take the form of small pincers used to feed in most eurypterid groups.
 This function is retained in the more basal Hughmilleriidae and Slimonidae, but pterygotid chelicerae were large and long with strong and well developed teeth on specialized chelae (claws).